Chef José Andrés says aid workers killed by Israeli airstrikes represented the 'best of humanity'

 “The seven souls we mourn today were there so that hungry people could eat,” said Andrés, reading aloud their names.
 "Their examples should inspire us to do better, to be better.”

-The workers were killed April 1 when strikes from Israeli armed drones ripped through vehicles in their convoy as they left one of World Central Kitchen's warehouses on a food delivery mission: Palestinian Saifeddin Issam Ayad Abutaha; Britons John Chapman, James Kirby and James Henderson; dual U.S.-Canadian citizen Jacob Flickinger; Australian Lalzawmi Frankcom; and Polish citizen Damiam Sobol.
+The workers were killed April 1 when munitions fired from Israeli armed drones ripped through vehicles in their convoy as they left one of World Central Kitchen's warehouses: Palestinian Saifeddin Issam Ayad Abutaha; Britons John Chapman, James Kirby and James Henderson; dual U.S.-Canadian citizen Jacob Flickinger; Australian Lalzawmi Frankcom; and Polish citizen Damiam Sobol.

+Hanging on the altar behind Andrés were flags of the slain humanitarian workers' home countries, alongside the red, green, black and white Palestinian flag.
+More than 500 mourners sat in pews below the cathedral's soaring stained glass windows.

 Andrés spoke in depth about each one and their contributions to the work of feeding people suffering through disaster and deprivation — human-made and natural — around the world.